Strade Bianche’19: The PEZ Preview!

 The gravel and the risk of mud

 “We can’t talk about Strade Bianche without talking about her gravel.
 The name of the race itself (the words “strade bianche” means “white roads” in Italian) suggests that this is a key element of this competition.
 Locals use the gravel you find in this region for everyday transit.
 The surface is quite comfortable and you can also drive fast on it with a certain margin of safety.
 However you’re not on asphalt and you always have to watch for grit and small holes.
 On a road bike these aspects are stressed further and the descents are in some cases more selective than the climbs.”
+For anyone looking to explore these roads and the region in better detail, an experienced guide is always a good idea, like former pro Alison Testroete, who started the Lucca Cycling Club to show riders a more intimate version of the region.

 “Gravel means a lot of dust and riding in the last position of the peloton is, for sure, a pain because of the clouds you have to digest during the race.
 But gravel could also mean mud in the case of rain, like last year.
 Locals say these roads are so well prepared that the rain is drained perfectly from the surface, but as we saw in 2018 and the 2010 Giro d’Italia on the muddy stage won by Cadel Evans: that stage finished in Montalcino and the first sector was one used by Strade Bianche.”